Wider Hope: Catholic & Orthodox Faith Resources

 Christian Songs and prayers set to Music

 It's seldom noticed that the Greek text of Matthew 24:34 uses a grammatical form called the ingressive aorist.
 Taken literally, this means Jesus DID NOT SAY the generation He was speaking to would live to see all that He said come true.
-But that they (or their nation) would not pass away until it all started to come true.
-When understood this way, His words were fulfilled to the letter, because the first thing He spoke of was the destruction of the city and temple.
-And whether He was speaking of the generation then living, or of the Jewish people, His words were true.
-In fact, in the parallel passage in Luke 21, He speaks of the whole nation being again taken into captivity, being scattered among the nations, and Jerusalem being "trodden down by the nations until the times of the nations are fulfilled."
-From this it seems He would almost have to be speaking of a process that only began in the first century.
-And this is exactly how one of the earliest Church commentators understood the prophesy.
-He wrote "...prophesying concerning the temple, He said: 'See ye these buildings?
-Verily I say to you, There shall not be left here one stone upon another which shall not be taken away; and this generation shall not pass until the destruction begin."
+But that they (or the Jewish nation) would not pass away until everything He said started to come true.
+When understood this way, His words were fulfilled to the letter, because the first thing He spoke of was the destruction of Jerusalem and the Jewish temple.
+Whether He was speaking of the generation then living, or of the Jewish people, His words were true, because that destruction began in that generation.
+In fact, in the parallel passage in Luke 21, He speaks of the Jewish people being again taken into captivity, and being scattered among the nations, while Jerusalem is being "trodden down by the Gentiles until the times of the Gentiles are fulfilled."
+And this would seem to imply a long time.
+Furthermore, the following quote suggests this is how the church understood Christ's words in the earliest centuries of the Christian era.

 (Clementine Homilies, Homily III, Chapter XV.)